White Blood Cell Count

 What does the test result mean?

 An elevated number of white blood cells is called leucocytosis.
-This can result from bacterial infections, inflammation, leukaemia, trauma, medication, or stress.
+This can result from bacterial infections, inflammation, leukaemia and other blood disorders, trauma, medication, or post-operatively.
 A WBC count of 11.0–17.0x109/L cells would be considered mild to moderate leucocytosis.

 A decreased WBC count is called leucopenia.
 It can result from many different situations, such as

 - vitamin deficiency, such as B12 or folic acid

 - an enlarged spleen

 - occasionally in inflammatory conditions such as rheumatoid arthritis or SLE

 A count of 3.0–4.0x109/L cells would be considered mild leucopenia.

 Increased WBC levels may be seen during the late stages of pregnancy.

 If you have had your spleen removed, you may have a persistent mild to moderate increased WBC count.